 physics.
 Bergson's dualism was basically in conflict with his monistic

 view of reality.

 In 1916, Kaila married the painter Anna Lovisa Snellman (1884-1962), J.V.
 Snellman's granddaughter.
 For a while he worked as a dramaturge for the National Theatre, but after his successful start in literature Kaila decided to devote himself to science instead of arts.
-His doctoral dissertation dealt with experimental psychology.
+His doctoral dissertation dealt with experimental psychology; Kaila rejected Bergson's idea of élan vital and emphasized the physiological and biological basis of psychic phenomena.
 Between the years 1919 and 1930, he was a lecturer at the University of Helsinki.
 In the 1920s, Wolfgang Köhler's research on the learning capacities of chimpanzees and Gestalt psychology influenced his thinking.
-Gestalt psychology offered a holistic explanation to the laws governing mental phenomena, but Kaila also criticized the approach for its lack of interest in symbol function ('Hahmoprobleemasta ynnä muutamista muista teoreettisen psykologian ongelmista', 1945).
+Köhler's theory of perception offered a holistic explanation to the laws governing mental phenomena, but Kaila also criticized the approach for its lack of interest in symbol function ('Hahmoprobleemasta ynnä muutamista muista teoreettisen psykologian ongelmista', 1945).

 "Many of the philosophers who deserve to be taken seriously are specialists in logic, in the theory of knowledge etc," Kaila once said, "many of them are not even theoretically interested in the so-called 'questions of world-view'.
 Perhaps all philosophy should follow this kind of trend.
 But for my part I am incapable of doing so.
 I cannot suppress the general philosophical passion which seized me in my youth and has since guided my theoretical life."
 One of Kaila's main concepts was "deep mental" life, by which he meant the need of human beings to experience and realize aesthetic, ethical, and religious values.